umco/umbraco-ditto/docs/_pages/02-usage-02-processors.md

 Now Ditto will know to map the POCO's `Content` property to the DocumentType's "bodyText" property.

+The `UmbracoProperty` processor attribute has several optional parameters available for you to define how to get the property value.
+These are:

+- `PropertyName = propertyName;
+- `AltPropertyName = altPropertyName;
+- `Recursive = recursive;
+- `DefaultValue = defaultValue;

+---

 ### `AltUmbracoProperty`

 > // TODO: Add example
 >

+---

 ### `UmbracoProperties`

 > // TODO: Add example

+---

 ### `UmbracoDictionary`